dimagi/dimagi_lake/README.md

 ```

 ## BI tool
-BI tools are great to see the quick visualization of the data and to query data fast.
+BI tools are great to see the quick visualization of the data and to query data fast through a web UI.
 For this System We are using Metabase as our BI tool.
 Setting up Metabase is pretty simple.
 We are using Jar method to run the Metabase([here](https://www.metabase.com/docs/latest/operations-guide/installing-metabase.html)).
 After Downloading Jar you just need to run:
 ```
 java -jar metabase.jar